peterood/action-figure-rapture/README.md

+#Action Figure Rapture

+>"There can be no faith in government if our highest offices are excused from scrutiny - they should be setting the example of transparency."- Edward Snowden

+###Rules for repo
+* If you make a wiki page you link it to the wiki homepage
+* If you edit a readme file you write it in MarkDown.
+* If you don't know MarkDown use this [tool](http://mouapp.com/)
+* Emails are lame, keep discussion in the repo and watch the repository (click the eye icon above you freaks).
+* Keep the repo clean.

 ###Reminder these are the ideas floated so far:
 * The NSA Shitlist series (Edward Snowden, Bradley 'Chelsea' Manning, Julian Assange?)
 * Revenge of The Nerds series